MuhammadNazhimMaulana/duty-app/README.md

 # Duty App

-A simple api for building a task management app
+Simple api for building a task management app